davetron5000/faas-is-a-what-now/markdown/downsides.md

 We then *publish* this expectation to the service itself.
 Call this a _contract_.
 The service takes this contract and executes it *against itself*.
 If it behaves as the consumer expects, we have confidence that these two systems are talking to each other properly and that they will work in production.

-Consumer-drive contracts aren't a household name with developers, but the concept is well established and tooling exists to set this up without a lot of trouble.
+Consumer-driven contracts aren't a household name with developers, but the concept is well established and tooling exists to set this up without a lot of trouble.

 This concept is non-existent for event-sourced systems like the one we've built.